 - Was Reconstruction a Revolution?

-In this lesson students will examine several historical congressional records from the Reconstruction era to determine whether the Reconstruction period of American history should or should not be viewed as a revolution.
+Students examine primary sources from the Reconstruction era to determine whether the Reconstruction period of American history should or should not be viewed as a revolution.

 - Congress and Harriet Tubman's Claim for a Pension